AbsoZed/DockerPwn.py/README.md

 This will automatically create a container on the Docker host with the host's root filesystem mounted, allowing arbitrary read and write of the host filesystem (which is bad).

 Once created, the script will employ the method of your choosing for obtaining a root shell.
-Currently, shadow and useradd are working, with the less destructive method 'useradd' being default.
+All methods are now working properly, and will return a reverse shell.
+Chroot is the least disruptive, but Useradd is the default.

 ### Methods: